Sue Binks, Senior Consultant

 BA, MSC, HSDP

 Steve has a MSc in Change Agent Skills & Strategies, is a qualified Human Systems Dynamics Practitioner and is a trained and experienced facilitator, consultant and coach.
 He has over 20 years of experience working across the private, public and not for profit sectors, working on a diverse range of projects, from complex change programmes through to large group interventions aimed at changing behaviour in whole organisations.
-Steve is programme director for our Leading in a digital age programme.
+Steve is programme director for our Digital Leadership and Organisation Design in Practice.
 In recent years, Steve has focused on working with clients who are challenged by the uncertainty and/or complexity that are often the hallmarks of modern day organisations.
 He enjoys working with clients to develop a ‘whole system’ approach to the questions they are attempting to answer, with an emphasis in the role that relationships play in organisational success.
 He is passionate about supporting clients to identify the conditions that need to be in place in order to enable them to achieve both their goals and long-term sustainable change.

 Ken Ingram, Lead Consultant Blended Learning